-Reducing strain ratio fluctuation is important for maintaining communication in consortia, and we found that altering the size and boundary geometry of the trap can play a role in population stability.
-We grew the same control consortium in the open trap and observed more stable strain ratio trajectories than in the hallway trap (Figure 2c,d,).
-We found that the range of fluctuations of the yellow strain ratio differed significantly between open and hallway trap experiments (Figure 3a), (p < 0.01).
-The increased strain stability in the open device may be attributed to two main factors: the different geometries of the traps (affecting cell buckling) and an overall increase in population size (a large number effect).

-In contrast to the hallway device, the open device has no closed walls and allows cells to grow in every direction, resulting in decreased axial growth pressure and an emergent alignment of the cells that is sustained in the bulk of the colony.24-26 When we consider the aspect ratio of the open device (see Figure 1), cells will tend to form vertical columns, with the "mother" cells at or near the middle of a column establishing the strain column identity.
-The lateral movement of "mother" cells in the trap (i.e. those near the vertical center) has the highest impact on strain ratio: If a cell of one strain laterally displaces a cell of a second strain, the invading cell will become a "mother" cell and thereby change the population balance by eventually occupying the entire column.
+We grew the same control consortium in the open trap and observed more stable strain ratio trajectories than in the hallway trap (Figure 2c,d).
+We found that the range of fluctuations of the yellow strain fraction differed significantly between open and hallway trap experiments (Figure 3a), (p <0.01).
+In contrast to the hallway device, the open device has no closed walls and allows cells to grow in every direction, resulting in decreased axial growth pressure27 and an emergent alignment of the cells that is sustained in the bulk of the colony.27-29 When we consider the aspect ratio of the open device (see Figure 1), cells will tend to form vertical columns, with the "mother" cells at or near the middle of a column establishing the strain column identity.30 The lateral movement of "mother" cells in the trap (i.e., those near the vertical center) has the highest impact on strain ratio: If a cell of one strain laterally displaces a cell of a second strain, the invading cell will become a "mother" cell and thereby change the population balance by eventually occupying the entire column.
 Such behavior is stochastic and may include lateral flux of varied intensity in both directions.
+We formulated a mathematical model to examine this mechanism with simulations of varied open-walled trap sizes, and we compare experimental and simulation results in the Supporting Information.

 Since the width of the open trapping region is 20:1 in ratio to its height, we expect the global strain ratio in this device to be less sensitive to random, lateral cell fluctuations when compared to the hallway device.
 Under an assumption that both strains are subject to similar stochastic lateral motion, the local fluctuations would be averaged over a larger area in a longer device.
-This is a clear advantage of the open device over the hallway device with respect to strain ratio stabilization.
-However, given that the growth pressure is also significantly reduced in the open device as compared to the hallway device (at the respective "mother" cell positions), we would also expect smaller strain ratio fluctuations in the open
+Thus, the increased strain stability in the open device may be attributed to an overall increase in population size (a large number effect).